 One of my favorite online comic strips is coming to newspapers soon.
-“Crabgrass” by Tauhid Bondia, starts syndication in daily newspapers in March.
-And while it’s on hiatus until then, you can catch up by following the previous strips at Tauhid’s patrion page here: patreon.com/7auhid or at GoComics.com
+“Crabgrass” by Tauhid Bondia, starts syndication in daily newspapers in June.
+And while it’s on hiatus until then, you can catch up by following the previous strips at Tauhid’s patreon page here: patreon.com/7auhid or at GoComics.com

 Crabgrass follows the adventures of two best friends, Miles and Kevin, in the 1980s.
 There are no cell phones or electronics (well, maybe the beginning of video games), so it’s all about the boys’ imaginations and outdoor play.
 I had a chance to ask Tauhid my ten, “10 With Tom” questions: